FaithNjah/Faith-Njah/README.md

 Asides coding, i love reading, networking and i am passionate about sharing knowledge and ideas.
 I am EXTREMELY INTENTIONALLY about my growth and the growth of literally everyone and everything around me.

-Let's make open source contribution fun and exciting: smiley
+Let's make open source contribution fun and exciting
 !